jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: If we get the fluoride out of the water, we have to have a...

-A: Before San Diego was the last one, you know, you should have [unintelligible] your board of supervisors.
+A: Before San Diego was the last one, you know, you should have hung your board of supervisors.

 Q: Portland doctors.